Support During Quarantine and Isolation

 -Drop-in Consultations are an open space that provides easy access to informal, confidential consultations with UCC counselors.

 -Students in immediate crisis, who need to speak with a counselor urgently can call Urgent Care Counseling at 615-322-2571 Monday-Friday 10:00-4:00.

--New students wishing to schedule ongoing therapy, please complete an intake form with the Office of Student Care Coordination.
+-New students wishing to schedule ongoing therapy, please complete an intake form with Student Care Coordination.

 -Please visit the UCC website or call 615-322-2571 for more information.

 |Center for Student Wellbeing||-The CSW is offering both in-person and virtual services.